-H2A First-time Full-time Freshmen Full-time Undergrad (Incl.
+H2A First-time Full-time Full-time Undergrad Less Than Full-time Freshmen (Incl.
 Fresh.)
-Less Than Full-time Undergrad H2A n) Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) H2A o) Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n H2A p) Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant H2A q) Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line ${\bf p}$
+Undergrad H2A n) Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) H2A o) Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n H2A p) Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant H2A q) Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line \boldsymbol{p}